How many booklets are there?

 How much do the booklets cost?

-However, we ask you absolutely not to make copies of them.
-After all, at $2 a copy, you can buy another one for cheaper than it costs to copy them.
+We ask you absolutely not to make copies of them.
+After all, at $2 a copy, you can buy another one for MUCH cheaper than it costs to copy them.

 How can booklets be purchased?